zephyr19/cs188/notes/search.md

 #### Search Problem

 - A state space
-- A successor function (with actions, costs)
+- A successor function (return state, action, cost)
 - A start state and a goal test